-British writer Tom Vowler's story collection, The Method, won the Scott Prize in 2010 and the Edge Hill Readers' Prize in 2011.
-His novels, What Lies Within and That Dark Remembered Day, received critical acclaim.
-Tom is an associate lecturer at Plymouth University, where he completed his PhD.
-Represented by Ed Victor, he's editor of the literary journal Short FICTION and occasional all-rounder for the Authors Cricket XI.
-His second collection of stories, Dazzling the Gods, is forthcoming in early 2017.
+British writer Tom Vowler's story collection, The Method, won the Scott Prize and the Edge Hill Readers' Prize, and his novels include What Lies Within and That Dark Remembered Day.
+He is an associate lecturer at Plymouth University, where he completed his PhD.
+Represented by Ed Victor, Tom is editor of the literary journal Short FICTION, and occasional all-rounder for the Authors Cricket XI.
+His second collection of stories, Dazzling the Gods, is forthcoming in June 2017.

 Vowler is not afraid to be new, to be dangerous with it and flaunt his talent.

 THE SHORT REVIEW

 - Reading: 'An Arrangement' - listen here.

 - 'Blowhole' - story forthcoming in Unthology 10.